santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 There is an alternative interactive Genome Browser in WormBase ParaSite that can be accessed by the "View region in Jbrowse" button at the top-right of the gene page but we're going to talk about it in our next module!
 </details>

 5. Navigate back to the gene page by clicking the "Gene:inx" tab at the top of the page.
-Notice that there are different tabs to rapidly jump from the genomic context, gene info or transcripts information.

 As well as gene pages, WormBase ParaSite has a page for each transcript that a gene produces.
 In this case, only one transcript isoform has been annotated.